albamarquezj/module2-challenge/README.md

 # module2-challenge
-This is the challenge repository for the module 2
+This is the repository for the module 2 challenge for the edX bootcamp.